KarmaComputing/salon-booking-guru/docs/QUICK_START_GUIDE.md

 cd front-end/
 ```

-Then install all dependencies using :
+Then install all dependencies using:

 ```bash
 yarn